 Adult peer pressure runs rampant.
 Bloggers tell you that you aren’t a good enough parent.
 Self-help guides question your relationship commitment.
 Magazines make you doubt your body image.

-North Houston psychiatry experts routinely see adolescents and adults who feel overwhelmed.
+North Houston psychiatrists routinely see adolescents and adults who feel overwhelmed.
 It seems impossible to turn off the messages that the various groups send.
 Perhaps more frighteningly, adults don’t always have an answer.
 In some cases, people of any age don’t feel like they have anyone to turn to.
 Luckily, they can seek help at a Houston mental health clinic.

-Work with North Houston Psychiatry Experts for Therapy for Your Teen
+Work with North Houston Psychiatrists for Therapy for Your Teen

 You can tell that something’s wrong, but you don’t know how to address it.
 For a parent, changes in behavioral patterns can be so gradual that they’re easy to miss.
 What you do see is that your formerly happy preteen is turning angry.